Tony Bennett and Lady Gaga: Cheek to Cheek Live!

 Tony Bennett and Lady Gaga: Cheek to Cheek Live! is an American concert television special and live album featuring performances by Tony Bennett and Lady Gaga in support of their collaborative studio album, Cheek to Cheek, released in September 2014.
 It was held at the Rose Theater of Lincoln Center for the Performing Arts in July following the announcement of the album's release, and was aired on PBS on October 24, 2014, as part of the network's Great Performances series.
 The concert was watched by an audience consisting of invited guests and students from New York schools.
 Bennett and Gaga were joined on stage by a 39-piece orchestra and jazz musicians associated with both artists.
 A number of costumes were worn by Gaga, provided by designers including Roberto Cavalli, Michael Costello, Mathieu Mirano, Valentino as well as David Samuel Menkes.
 The special received one nomination at the 67th Primetime Emmy Awards.

 Bennett and Gaga performed a total of 13 songs from the album, including the number one singles on Billboards Jazz chart "Anything Goes" and "I Can't Give You Anything but Love".
 Before the concert was aired, a number of promotional videos from the show were released.
 Additionally, PBS announced that the concert was filmed in 4K resolution.
 On January 20, 2015, the DVD and Blu-ray was released, and later for digital download on iTunes Store.
 It reached the top-ten of the record charts in many countries, reaching number one in the US and Belgium.
 Bennett and Gaga partnered with LG Electronic, who aired the concert across all retail chains in the United States, on LG's 4K Ultra High-definition TV screens.
 Tony Bennett and Lady Gaga: Cheek to Cheek Live! became the first concert to be streamed in 4K resolution.
 The show received positive reviews, with critics praising Gaga and Bennett's vocals and their camaraderie on stage.
+The concert was later also released as an audio-only live album on CD and vinyl.